-- Transaxillary – This incision is made in the armpit to reduce scarring; this is usually done with saline implants using an endoscope
+- Transaxillary – This incision is made in the armpit to reduce scarring; this is usually done with saline implants using an endoscope.

-- Transumbilical augmentation (TUBA) – This incision is made in the navel where implants are placed using an endoscope
+- Transumbilical augmentation (TUBA) – This incision is made in the navel, where implants are placed using an endoscope.

-Subpectoral – The implant is placed partially or totally beneath the pectoralis major, the muscle of the chest.
+- Subpectoral – The implant is placed partially or totally beneath the pectoralis major, the muscle of the chest.
 The advantages of this type of placement are a more natural look and feel, a smaller chance of interfering with a mammogram, and a lesser chance of the implant drooping.

 Once the implants are in place, the incisions are closed using special sutures.
-Then, you’ll be fitted with a special support garment, like an athletic bra.
+Before being released from the facility, you’ll be fitted with a special support garment, similar to an athletic bra.

-While breast augmentation has no effect on pregnancy, the changes to a woman’s body during pregnancy can affect breasts that have been augmented in the same ways as pregnancy affects natural breasts.
-Normally, a woman’s breasts enlarge during pregnancy, stretching the skin and tissues, and resulting in sagging after the pregnancy.
+While breast augmentation has no effect on pregnancy, the changes to a woman’s body during pregnancy can affect breasts that have been augmented in the same ways that pregnancy affects natural breasts.
+Normally, a woman’s breasts enlarge during pregnancy, stretching the skin and tissues, which typically results in sagging after the pregnancy.

 Some of the risks involved with breast augmentation include: